MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans.md

 ## Get started

-To get started with the Mobile Plans experience, please reach your Microsoft representative to discuss the project implementation.Below there is a guide to understand the solution in technical detail, please follow these steps:
+To get started with the Mobile Plans experience, please reach your Microsoft representative to discuss the project implementation.
+Below there is a guide to understand the solution in technical detail, please follow these steps:

 1. [Mobile operator use cases](mobile-plans-userCases.md)
 2. [Integration](mobile-plans-integration.md)